NguyenVanTaiIT/Workshop-AWS-deployment-With-NodeJS-ReactJS-MongoDBatlas/content/7-review/_index.md

 - 🌐 **Use Route 53 with HTTPS + Custom Domain**
   Map your Beanstalk environments or CloudFront distributions to your own domain with SSL certificates.

 ---

-## 📩 Feedback or Questions?

-If you have questions, find bugs, or want to contribute:
-- Submit issues on the GitHub repo (if shared)
-- Email the instructor
-- Or join the next advanced AWS workshop!

----